-The enrollment period for application is December 2, 2013 through January 24, 2013.
-Upon acceptance your deposit of $350 will be charged to your student account by the Bursar's office.
+The application deadline is December 10, 2014.
+Upon acceptance your deposit of $500 will be charged to your student account by the Bursar's office.
 Late applications will be considered on a case by case basis.

 Applications may be downloaded from this website or picked up 111 Tucker Hall, University of Georgia, Athens 30602, or 706-542-7490/Fax: 706-542-7667.